algolia/algolia-react-boilerplate/README.md

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Demo Tour</h3>

 This app offers the ability to present a guided tour to the user, highlighting different elements and explaining them.
 The feature is currently in BETA, and is subject to change.
-It can be turned on by going to `config/demoTourConfig` and setting the `default` value of `shouldShowDemoTour` to `true`.
+It is on by default; it can be turned off by going to `config/demoTourConfig` and setting the `default` value of `shouldShowDemoTour` to `false`.

 You can configure your tour by adjusting the `steps` const, also found in `config/demoTourConfig`.